bimooaji/Monte-carlo-simulation/README.md

 # Monte-carlo-simulation

 How to use:
--Clone this repository
+  1. Clone this repository
--Open file on mathlab
+  2. Open file on mathlab
--Run file
+  3. Run file